| SPECIAL REPORT WIMBLEDONYou cannot be serious.

 this tournament - a sort of Gladiators for pansies

 - appals the disinterested observer.
+Apart from anything

 else, I distrust any sport that women like.
 They're